 - 1. Ensure that NFC is enabled on the device. - 2.
 Ensure that Bluetooth is enabled on both devices. - 3.
 Ensure that the Bluetooth device to discover is in discoverable mode. - 4.
-Ensure that the two devices are within 10 meters (32.8 feet) of one another.

-- 5. Place the Ring Scanner in Human Interface Device (HID) mode.
+Ensure that the two devices are within 10 meters (32.8 feet) of one another. - 5.
+Place the Ring Scanner in Human Interface Device (HID) mode.
 If the Ring Scanner is already in HID mode, skip to step 6. - a) Remove the battery from the Ring Scanner. - b) Press and hold the Restore key. - c) Install the battery onto the Ring Scanner. - d) Keep holding the Restore key for about five seconds until a chirp is heard and the Scan LEDs flash green. - e) Scan the barcode below to place the Ring Scanner in HID mode.

-Figure 27 Bluetooth HID Barcode
+Figure 11 Bluetooth HID Barcode

 - 6. Remove the battery from the Ring Scanner. - 7.
 Re-install the battery into the Ring Scanner. - 8.
-Align the NFC icon on the Ring Scanner (1) with the NFC icon on the back of the device (2).
+Align the NFC icon on the Ring Scanner with the NFC antenna on the device.